 Compensated Absences - The District provides vacation and sick leave benefits in accordance with Title 70 of the Oklahoma Statutes, Article 6-104, which provides for annual sick leave and personal business days.
-None of the benefits are payable upon retirement or death.
 Accrued vacation and sick leave benefits are not reflected in the financial statements because such statements are prepared on the regulatory basis of accounting.
 This practice differs from generally accepted accounting principles.